Moncton: Economy

 A number of nationally or regionally prominent corporations have their head offices in Moncton including Atlantic Lottery Corporation, Assumption Life Insurance, Medavie Blue Cross Insurance, Armour Transportation Systems and Major Drilling Group International.
 TD Bank announced in 2018 a new banking services centre to be located in Moncton which will employ over 1,000 people (including a previously announced customer contact centre).

-Meanwhile, several arms of the Irving corporation have their head offices and/or major operations in greater Moncton.
+Several arms of the Irving corporation have their head offices and/or major operations in greater Moncton.
 These include Midland Transport, Majesta/Royale Tissues, Irving Personal Care, Master Packaging, Brunswick News, and Cavendish Farms.
 Kent Building Supplies (an Irving subsidiary) opened their main distribution centre in the Caledonia Industrial Park in 2014.
 The Irving group of companies employs several thousand people in the Moncton region.

 There are three large industrial parks in the metropolitan area.
 The Irving operations are concentrated in the Dieppe Industrial Park.
 The Moncton Industrial Park in the city's west end has been expanded.
 Molson Coors opened a brewery in the Caledonia Industrial Park in 2007, its first new brewery in over fifty years.
 All three industrial parks also have large concentrations of warehousing and regional trucking facilities.